Stargazing in Maine: Where & when to go

 When should I go?
 Plan to stargaze on a clear or near-clear night at least an hour or two after sunset, once the light has completely disappeared.
 And as a bright moon can interfere with seeing the full array of other celestial bodies, go when there’s a new moon, before moonrise or after moonset.
 You can check specifics at timeanddate.com/moon.
 For a calendar of 2023 skywatching at its most spectacular, including meteor showers, lunar eclipses and supermoons, this celestial calendar for a complete rundown.

 What should I take?
 To avoid any missteps in the dark, take a flashlight or head lamp, ideally one with a red-light function, as a white light can impede night vision.
 Also pack a blanket, towel or chair so you can gaze in comfort—and forestall possible vertigo from gazing upward.
-If you want to identify constellations or planets, take a seasonally appropriate star map with you or download a smartphone stargazing app, like one recommended at space.com/best-stargazing-apps.
-And take an extra sweater or blanket; you won’t be moving around much and chilly night air could put a damper on the experience.
+If you want to identify constellations or planets, take a seasonally appropriate star map with you or download a smartphone stargazing app, like ones recommended at space.com/best-stargazing-apps.
+And take an extra sweater or blanket; you won’t be moving around much, and chilly night air could put a damper on the experience.

 Stargazing in the great outdoors